TheTechOddBug/lon-mirror/README.md

 Current validated operational stack

-OMNIA is now validated, within the tested perimeter, across four layers:
+OMNIA is now validated, within the tested perimeter, across five layers:

 1. Metric
 Detects structural deviation through the signature sigma and dO.